 What does cancer rehabilitation involve?

-Your team of specialty caregivers will include doctors, nurses, physical and occupational therapists, speech-language pathologists, recreational therapists, dietitians, social workers and mental health professionals.
+Your team of specialty caregivers will include doctors, nurses, physical and occupational therapists, speech-language pathologists, recreational therapists, dietitians, care managers and mental health professionals.
 All of them are knowledgeable in general rehabilitation as well as cancer rehabilitation.
 Here are the types of cancer rehabilitation we offer:

 Prevention Oncology Rehabilitation (Prehabilitation)